spanner888/CamScripts/README.md

 JobUtils Copyright (c) 2023 Russell Johnson (russ4262) <russ4262@gmail.com>, see [JobUtils](./freecad/cam_scripts/JobUtils)

-All other files in CamScripts are Copyright 2024 Spanner888 and is licensed under GNU GPL (v2+) license, see [LICENSE](LICENSE).
+All other files in CamScripts are Copyright 2024 Spanner888 and licensed under GNU GPL (v2+) license, see [LICENSE](LICENSE).